carbonplan/research/articles/stripe-reports-insights/index.md

 Along with summary graphics, the reports include “notes” with detailed information taken directly from project proposals as well as “comments” with our analysis and interpretation for each criterion.
 In a few instances, we flagged a project with an <Exclamation closed={true}/> on these items to indicate an important issue warranting further examination.

-See our [methods documentation](https://carbonplan.org/reports/methods) for full details on our approach.
+See our [methods](https://carbonplan.org/reports/methods) for full details on our approach.

-## Our big take-aways
+## Our big take aways

-There’s a lot of information in the [project reports](https://carbonplan.org/reports).
-We’ll summarize three major insights here.
+There’s a lot of information in our [project reports](https://carbonplan.org/reports).
+We’ll summarize three insights here.

 ### More questions than answers